kavya-ux-2/Email_Ai_Assistant/README.md

 # 📧 Email AI Assistant

-An AI-powered web application that helps users generate professional emails from simple prompts.
+An AI-powered web application that helps users generate professional emails replays from simple prompts.
 This full-stack project is built with **React (frontend)** and **Spring Boot (backend)**.

 ---